Toyota Dashboard Lights & Symbols

 Don’t forget the maintenance required light.
 It turns on every 5,000 miles, reminding you it’s time for service.
 For expert care and more about Toyota dashboard signs, visit Toyota of Irving.

-Call (972) 440-5317 or stop by 1999 W Airport Fwy, Irving, TX 75062 for all your Toyota needs.
+Call us today or stop by our Toyota dealer in Irving, TX, located at 1999 W Airport Fwy, Irving, TX, 75062, for all your Toyota needs.